robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 use the :option:`--name` option for overriding it, as in the second example below::

-   robot my_tests.html your_tests.html
+   robot my_tests.robot your_tests.robot
-   robot --name Example path/to/tests/pattern_*.html
+   robot --name Example path/to/tests/pattern_*.robot

 Using command line options
 --------------------------